dhedey/preinterpret/README.md

 If updating this readme, please ensure that the rustdoc is also updated.
 -->

-This crate provides the `preinterpret!` macro, which works as a simple pre-processor to the token stream, and is designed for declarative macro authors.

-It is inspired by the [quote](https://crates.io/crates/quote) and [paste](https://crates.io/crates/paste) crates, and built for code generator / declarative macro authors to provide:
+This crate provides the `preinterpret!` macro, which works as a simple pre-processor to the token stream.
+It is inspired by the [quote](https://crates.io/crates/quote) and [paste](https://crates.io/crates/paste) crates, and built to empower code generation authors and declarative macro writers, bringing:

-* **Heightened readability** - allowing developers to build more maintainable macros.
+* **Heightened readability** - making it easier to work with code generation code.
-* **Heightened expressivity** - mitigating the need to build custom procedural macros.
+* **Heightened expressivity** - reducing boilerplate, and mitigating the need to build custom procedural macros in some cases.
-* **Heightened sensibility** - helping developers avoid various declarative macro surprises.
+* **Heightened simplicity** - helping developers avoid various declarative macro surprises.

 It provides two composable features:

 * Variable definition with `[!set! #variable = ... ]` and variable substition with `#variable` (think [quote](https://crates.io/crates/quote) for declarative macros)
 * A toolkit of simple functions operating on token streams, literals and idents, such as `[!ident!
 Hello #world]` (think [paste](https://crates.io/crates/paste) but more comprehesive, and still maintained)

+The `preinterpret!` macro can be used inside the output of a declarative macro, or by itself, functioning as a mini code generation tool all of its own.

 ```toml
 [dependencies]